2547techno/firehose-node/README.md

     "nodeId": "node1foobar", // unique node id
     "twitch": {
-        "username": "2547techno", // username used if not using anon connection "token": "xxx", // used as password for non-anon connection & token for standalone live list generation "cid": "xxx", // client id of token
+        "username": "2547techno", // username used if not using anon connection "token": "xxx", // used as password for non-anon connection "cid": "xxx" // client id of token
-        "list": {
-            "max": 200000 // max (very rough) channels in generated live list }
     },
     "amqp": {
         "url": "localhost", // rabbitmq url
         "user": "user", // rabbitmq username
         "password": "password", // rabbitmq password
-        "queueNames": {
+        "queueName": {
-            "messageQueue": "firehose-message", // queue name to push all messages to "delegationQueue": "firehose-delegation" // queue name to receive delegation messages from, if not in standalone list mode
+            "message": "firehose-message", // queue name to push all messages to "delegation": "firehose-delegation" // queue name to receive delegation messages from, if not in standalone list mode
         }
     },
     "rest": {
         "port": 3001 // port REST API is served on
     },
-    "connections": {
+    "connection": {
-        "anon": true, // connect to irc as anon or not "maxChannels": 500, // max channels per connection "queueInterval": 6000, // how long to wait before creating a new connection "joinTimeout": 10000, // how long to wait after sending a JOIN to a channel "print": {
+        "anon": true, // connect to irc as anon or not "maxChannels": 500, // max channels per connection "queueInterval": 6000, // how long to wait before creating a new connection "joinTimeout": 10000 // how long to wait after sending a JOIN to a channel },
+    "print": {
+        // log options (optional)
-            "part": false, // log PARTs
+        "part": true, // log PARTs
-            "join": false, // log JOINs
+        "join": true, // log JOINs
-            "banned": false // log suspended channels
+        "banned": true // log suspended channels
-        }
     }
 }
 ```